I almost titled this post, “You Can’t Automate Financial Wisdom.” But then I realized, you can.

 Imagine…you had a lucrative opportunity to consult on the toxicity study of a new drug for a big pharmaceutical company.
 From a consequences point of view, the decision to accept the job would be a no-brainer—the work might pay far more than your university salary.
 But from an identity point of view, the decision to accept the job would seem less clear-cut.
 You’d wonder what strings were attached, what subtle compromises you’d have to make to please the client.
 You’d wonder, “What would a scientist like me do in this situation?”

-Newer believers may have to consciously ask themselves, “What would a steward of God’s resources do in this financial situation?”
-But the longer you live a life of faith, and the more God’s Word is written on your heart (memorizing the verses linked to above would be a great help), the more your financial decisions will become natural, second nature, or something very close to automated.
+At times, we may have to consciously ask ourselves, “What would a steward of God’s resources do in this financial situation?”
+But the longer we live a life of faith, and the more God’s Word is written on our heart, the more our financial decisions become natural, second nature, or something very close to automated.

 What aspects of your financial life have you automated?
 And how have you made sure that your identity, life purposes, and intentionally chosen financial priorities lead and automation follows?